ChamathKB/AMD-Dev-Cloud-Guides/README.md

 ## Acknowledgment

-AMD and DigitalOcean for providing the cloud development environment ❤️.
+AMD for providing the cloud development environment with free credits and High-end GPUs ❤️.
+Also DigitalOcean for the easy to use cloud platform 😇️.